kriswebdev/android_aircrack/README.md

 # Building Aircrack-ng on Android

-There is no need to build Aircrack-ng yourself unless you're paranoïd about the binaries I provide.
+There is no need to build Aircrack-ng yourself unless you're paranoïd about the binaries I provide, or unless you want to change/upgrade the Aircrack-ng code.
 Android Aircrack-ng binaries should work on any Android phone.
 The hard part about running Aircrack-ng on Android is to load a monitor-mode WiFi firmware & driver that works for your phone or USB WiFi adapter: that's where you should focus your efforts instead.

 ## Pre-requisites